The Animals Voice

 Agenda then outgrew itself; its new editors and production goals forced Laura to abandon it and return to her personal passion: The Animals Voice.

 Renaming it The Animals Voice Magazine: The California Connection, Laura began producing the publication for the state of California, to unite its some 300 animal welfare and rights organizations; Laura had just moved back to her high school hometown and immediately set to work on the magazine.
-Six issues into production and the magazine found a new publisher, a generous businessman in Los Angeles who published it internationally.
+Six issues into production and the magazine found a new publisher in activist Gil Michaels, a generous businessman in Los Angeles who published it internationally for six years.

 Since 1986, The Animals Voice Magazine has remained true to its original purpose: it is independent of any organization so it’s free to report the news, campaigns, goals, philosophies, and other outreach message from any and all groups working on behalf of animals around the world.